iamjohnwatson/Human-Adventures-In-Space/README.md

 ## Acknowledgements

 - Thanks to the CORGIS Dataset Project for the data.
-- Special thanks to Mark Schulte for the background image.
 - Inspired by interactive graphics from Reuters Graphics and other data visualization pioneers.

 ---

-Simply copy this text into a file named `README.md` in your repository root on GitHub.